 A. Women’s Aid Dundalk is a confidential service.
-We will not disclose to anyone
+We will not disclose this information to anyone.

 Q. Do I have to make an appointment for a 1-2-1?

-A. You can phone and make an appointment for a 1-2-1 at a time that suits you. we also are available should you need to pop down and speak with someone.
+A. You can phone and make an appointment for a 1-2-1 at a time that suits you best.
+We also are available should you need to drop in and speak with someone.

 Q. I can’t get to your service.
 Do you do outreach?

-Q. Do you do counselling?
-A. We are not counsellors here at Women’s Aid Dundalk, we are however, trained in recognising the signs and responding to domestic Abuse/Coercive Control and making appropriate referrals.
+Q. Do you provide counselling?
+A. We are not counselors here at Women’s Aid Dundalk, we are however, trained in recognising the signs and responding to Domestic Abuse/Coercive Control and making appropriate referrals.
 We support you, provide information and guide you toward safety.
-If you would like to talk about your experiences, you can call our 24hr helpline, book a 1-2-1 meeting or request outreach.
+If you would like to talk about your experiences, you can call our 24-hr helpline, book a 1-2-1 meeting or request outreach.